 Space to get creative

 We may have different views about Blackboard Paint.
 You either think it’s a great way of letting children get creative, or that drawing on walls shouldn’t be encouraged.
 But as foster parent, Louise told us in her blog preparing for Christmas, sometimes children will write on a wall because they need to let out their emotions.
-Blackboard paint gives you the opportunity to allow to not only allow a child to draw without the need for paper, but also creates a safe place for a young person to express themselves if they need too, to release anger or other negative emotions when dealing with their past experiences.
+Blackboard paint gives you the opportunity to allow to not only allow a child to draw without the need for paper, but also creates a safe place for young people to express themselves if they need too, to release anger or other negative emotions when dealing with their past experiences.
 Because it’s a blackboard it can easily be wiped away, allowing a young person so have more space or to remove any negative thoughts, but always talk to your young person before you get out the cloth.

 Play tents and wigwams

-Play tents or Wigwams can be a wonderful items for younger children as they provide a place for children to hide.
+Play tents or Wigwams can be a wonderful item for younger children as they provide a place for children to hide.
 Not everyone has room for these in a bedroom, but they can be used in any room of the home.
-With cushions and soft toys they can be a refuse for children if the world becomes a little too much.
+With cushions and soft toys, they can be a refuse for children if the world becomes a little too much.
 It’s a big deal moving into a stranger’s home, and a calm space that they can retreat to, can help a child to feel safe and secure.
 It also enabled children to self-regulate too if they are becoming overwhelmed.
-What’s more even if a child you are caring for doesn’t use a tent for therapeutic reasons, they are just fun
+What’s more, even if a child you are caring for doesn’t use a tent for therapeutic reasons, they are just fun

 A worry monster

 All foster children will have worries, most will have suffered early life trauma and many will feel sad at leaving their families behind, have worries about their next visit to see their families or have worries about your family, school or new friends.
 A worry monster can help.
-If a child write down their worry, they can feed it to their monster, this can be a stuffed toy, a little character bin, a cookie jar.
+If a child writes down their worry, they can feed it to their monster, this can be a stuffed toy, a little character bin, a cookie jar.
 This helps children to process their thoughts, which can be really helpful.